openstreetmap/id-tagging-schema/GUIDELINES.md

 - Define the tags required on an object to trigger the preset.
 - Choose a name label using American English.
-- Add search terms - these should typically be American English, but they may include some terms from other English dialects.
+- Add search terms - these should typically be American English, but they may rarely include terms from other English dialects.
 - Use Title Case for the the preset `name` and [`aliases`](./SCHEMA.md#aliases) as well as the field [`label`](./SCHEMA.md#label) property.
 Use lower case for the preset [`terms`](./SCHEMA.md#terms) (sorted A-Z) and Title Case or sentences for preset's [`strings`-`options`](./SCHEMA.md#strings).
 - Check the search functionality to ensure other presets do not cause confusion.
 - Select an icon or start the process to create a new one.